-Mixbus 3 now has full 64bit and ASIO support, something pretty much everything else has supported for many years. v3 does bring Mixbus up to par with most other titles, though really the new features are all pretty much standard affair in all but the most budget DAW’s.
+Mixbus 3 now has full 64bit and ASIO support, something pretty much everything else has supported for many years. v3 does bring Mixbus up to par with most other titles, though really the new features are all pretty much standard affairs in all the most budget DAWs.

-So you should be prepared for a few niggles, or possibly some serious ones depending on your current setup – its the price you pay for getting in early with such an in-depth product like this.
-But perseverance will be rewarded, and for such a fantastic company as Harrison to jump straight into the deep end and provide such a rich sounding and powerful platform at an almost laughably low price should be heralded.
+So you should be prepared for a few niggles, or possibly some serious ones depending on your current setup – it’s the price you pay for getting in early with such an complicated product like this.
+But perseverance will be rewarded, and for such a fantastic company as Harrison to jump straight into the deep end and provide such a rich-sounding and powerful platform at an almost laughably low price should be heralded.
 Fortunately, there is a great support team and community forum to bounce any issues that might arise.

 How does it feel?

-I’m torn with reviewing Mixbus 3 as it acts and feels like two totally separate software titles co-existing together under one roof – and I don’t think its a marriage made in heaven.
-Over on Harrison’s side of the bed, the wonderful mixer with built-in ‘knob per function’, EQs, comps, saturation and all the other goodies in pure and simply amazing.
-The mixer environment is a wonderful place to work and create – it takes me back to my analog days.
+I’m torn with reviewing Mixbus 3 as it acts and feels like two totally separate software titles co-existing together under one roof – and I don’t think it’s a marriage made in heaven.
+Over on Harrison’s side of the bed, the wonderful mixer with built-in ‘knob per function’, EQs, comps, saturation and all the other goodies is pure and simply amazing.
+The mixer environment is a wonderful place to work and create – it takes me back to my analogue days.

-In stark contrast, the editing side of Mixbus 3 is clunky and old-fashioned.
-You can do pretty much everything required for recording and editing audio, but out of the box its not particularly intuitive mostly, and frustrating VST crashes hamper your work on a regular basis.
+In stark contrast, the editing side of Mixbus 3 is clunky, old-fashioned and best avoided.
+You can do pretty much everything required for recording and editing audio but out of the box, it’s not particularly intuitive.
+Frustrating VST crashes hamper your work on a regular basis.
 Mixbus 3 is still lagging behind the mainstream competition regarding editing features, though certainly not enough to hinder it as a fairly decent editor and recorder.

-Even with that in mind, it doesn’t take long to get the grips of Mixbus 3 and some time spent modifying the key commands and GUI layout certainly help.
-In the end incredible sound results, you get simply outweigh the largely cosmetic negatives of the editing side.
+In the end, the incredible sound results simply outweigh the largely cosmetic negatives of the sequencer.
 The excellent overall sound of Mixbus 3 is quite possibly the best in the market right now; we can’t think of anything that comes even close out of the box.

-The mixer is a joy to use and really does make you think more like an analogue hardware mix engineer.
-The eight bus limitation makes you slow down and think out your project – especially if you’re used to having unlimited busses in other DAWs.
+The mixer side of Mixbus is a total joy to use that really does force you to think more like a mix engineer than a computer programmer.
+The eight-bus limitation makes you slow down and think out your project – especially if you’re used to unlimited busses in your regular DAW.
 You need to really pay attention to your gain stage and your master bus stage, just as you would in the real world.

-The phase and k-meters are excellent tools to helping your mix to sit well.
-On our large 26″ monitor the mixer screen looks glorious with a full project running – being able to scan your mix and actually see the gain reduction on the channel comps instead of having to click through plugins is one of the real strengths of Mixbus 3.
+The phase and k-meters are excellent tools to help your mix to sit well.
+On our large monitor, the mixer screen looks glorious with a full project running – being able to scan your mix and actually see the gain reduction on the channel comps instead of having to click through plugins is one of the real strengths of Mixbus 3.

-Mixbus has some rough edges, sure, but for a relative new-comer to the DAW scene the folk at Harrison Console know where to focus their attention – the sound, and this is where all is forgiven and thoughts of all ill are forgotten.
-This all-in-one mixer and plugin design is nothing new, Ensoniq Paris for instance nearly pulled it off 15 years ago, Harrison Console has managed to succeed where others have failed.
+Mixbus has some rough edges, sure, but for a relative newcomer to the DAW scene the folk at Harrison Console knows where to focus their attention – the sound and this is where all is forgiven and thoughts of all ill are forgotten.
+This all-in-one mixer and plugin design is nothing new, Ensoniq Paris for instance nearly pulled it off 15 years ago, and Harrison Console has managed to succeed where others have failed.

 Unfortunately, there is no demo available, which is a shame as one listen and you’re sold.
-The website has many tutorial videos you can watch through to get the idea on how it works.
-At $79 USD, its hardly a substantial outlay of cash to give it a trial, which we highly recommend you do.
+The website has many tutorial videos you can watch to get an idea of how it works, and at $79 USD, it’s hardly a substantial outlay of cash to give it a trial, in fact, this is an absolute steal.